TakingItCasual/easymc/docs/commands.rst

 :bash:`aws_setup check`
 ~~~~~~~~~~~~~~~~~~~~~~~

-Report whether your AWS account has been configured, and whether the configuration needs to be updated.
+Report whether your AWS account has been configured, and if any part of the account's configuration differs from the configuration described in ~/.ec2mc/aws_setup/.

 :bash:`aws_setup upload`
 ~~~~~~~~~~~~~~~~~~~~~~~~